yiisoft/app/README.md

         ],
     ],
     'file-rotator' => [
-        // maximum file size, in kilo-bytes.
+        // maximum file size, in kilobytes.
 Defaults to 10240, meaning 10MB.
         'maxfilesize' => 10,
         // number of files used for rotation.
 Defaults to 5.
         'maxfiles' => 5,